ShubertMunthali/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move script move all files starting with a capital letter to "/tmp/u" directory.
 17. 101-clean_emacs script deletes all emacs files ending with "~" in the working directory.
 18. 102-tree script creates directory tree 'welcome/to/school/" in current working directory.
+19. 103-commas script displays all contents of the current working directory separated by commas.